IT Transformation in the Eyes of Procurement

 • IT moves from HW to SW-defined products and services as cloud and virtualization technologies consume the physical infrastructure and office peripherals.
 Similarly, IT procurement transitions from sourcing HW and SW commodities as physical objects (SKUs) to delivering end-to-end value-generating services.

-• Just as IT extensively employs agile methods for software development and project delivery, procurement is also expected to become agile – light on compliance, hard on outcomes, modular processes, and collaboration with the business and suppliers.
+• Just as IT extensively employs agile methods for software development and project delivery, procurement is also expected to become agile—light on compliance and hard on outcomes, modular processes, and collaboration with the business and suppliers.

 • As “Shadow IT” becomes legalized, Business takes over the ownership of custom IT platforms and services, IoT technologies relax corporate standards, and procurement becomes excessively decentralized.
-It merges with the business, less obsessed with the “maverick” spending.
+It merges with the business and is less obsessed with the “maverick” spending.

 • IT and procurement are no longer hierarchical organizations; we become relationship brokers in the network of stakeholders, suppliers, and customers.

-• TCO and savings are not the dominant measures of our success; it is the business value and time to market.
+• TCO and savings are not the dominant measures of our success; they are business value and time to market.

-Eventually, our functions are no longer support (back office) but strategic business enablers.
-Therefore, we must be on this journey together to transform our business consumers' demands.
+Eventually, our functions will no longer be support (back office) but strategic business enablers.
+Therefore, we must embark on this journey together to transform our business consumers' demands.

 Our faith is in the choice of being unicorns or dinosaurs.